ChainSafe/ui-monorepo/readme.md

 The UI for Chainsafe Storage

 ## Development

+Requirements:
+- Node > 12
+- Yarn > 1
-You will need a Github Personal Access token with `read:package` permissions.
-This can be obtained [here](https://github.com/settings/tokens)
+- A Github Personal Access token with `read:package` permissions.

+The Github Personal Access token can be obtained [here](https://github.com/settings/tokens)

 You then need to add it as environment variable, depending on your OS and shell: